grahamegrieve/ClinicArrivals/documentation/Templates.md

 * ```Patient.id```: Internal ID of the patient
 * ```Appointment.id```: Internal ID of the appointment

 In addition, there are some event specific variables.
-THe following events are defined:
+The following events are defined: